Dongbei renaissance

 The Northeast of China: Liaoning, Jilin, and Heilongjiang (red).
 A portion of Inner Mongolia (pink) is sometimes included.

-The Dongbei renaissance or Northeast renaissance (东北文艺复兴 (Dōngběi wényì fùxīng)) is a term coined by rapper Gem to describe the revival of interest in Dongbei Chinese culture which began in the late 2010s and continues today.
+The Dongbei renaissance or Northeast renaissance (东北文艺复兴 (Dōngběi wényì fùxīng)) is a term coined by rapper Dong Bao Shi (aka Gem) to describe the revival of interest in Dongbei Chinese culture which began in the late 2010s and continues today.
 Works associated with the Dongbei renaissance include Gem's viral song Wild Wolf Disco (野狼Disco) and the 2023 television drama The Long Season.

 Artwork associated with the Dongbei renaissance often incorporates nostalgia for the "corny" aesthetics of 1970s China, self-deprecating humor, and speculations on the decline and potential future of the economically depressed region.
 Commentators have noted that the unique history of the Northeast resonates with the anxiety felt by people all over the country as China's economic growth begins to slow in the 2020s.

 Historical background

 Compared to Southeastern China, the Dongbei or Northeast region of China was settled by Han Chinese relatively recently, only in the past 200 years or so, during a migration movement referred to as Chuang Guandong.
 Jia Xingjia, a Chinese essayist, compared this expansion to the Western Expansion of the United States, in which the Northeast was seen by China as a sort of cultural blank slate.
 Many of these migrants abandoned their hometowns and left behind their folk traditions and languages.

 Between the 1930s and 1970s, the Northeast was an industrial hotbed of China.
 State-owned industrial operations guaranteed lifetime employment to blue-collar workers, the "iron rice bowl."
 During this time, it was the most urbanized area of China, and boasted the country's most extensive rail network.
-Communities were organized around factories which provided not just employment, but also a community to their workers, such as in state-owned cultural palaces, which could serve as movie theaters, libraries, chess rooms, and stadiums, among other roles.
-These palaces and their decline are a common element of Dongbei renaissance works, and could be seen as a communist analogue to the capitalist dead mall: a once-vibrant physical community center that has become outmoded after economic decline and the rise of Internet-based communities.
+Communities were organized around factories which provided not just employment, but also a community to their workers, such as in state-owned Palaces of Culture, which could serve as movie theaters, libraries, chess rooms, and stadiums, among other roles.
+These palaces and their decline are a common element of Dongbei renaissance works, and could be seen as a communist analogue to the capitalist dead mall: a once-vibrant physical community center that has become outmoded due to economic decline and the rise of Internet-based communities.